-The tours last an average of 40 minutes and take place daily from 9am to 4pm, with prices varying from R $ 25, the value of the half-ticket of the basic ticket, to R $ 85 for the VIP ticket with the right of parking *.
+The tours last an average of 40 minutes and take place daily from 9am to 4pm, with prices varying from R$ 27,50, the value of the half-ticket of the basic ticket, to R$ 65 for the guide tour ticket*.
 Tickets can be purchased at the ticket office at Gate 1, which runs from 8:30 am, or at www.tourmaracana.com.br.

 * On game days the last tour will leave 3 hours before the gates open.

 * It is necessary that only one of the visitors acquires the ticket with parking right.
 Others will be able to buy the basic ticket.

 * Children under the age of five do not pay.
 Students, children from 6 to 12 years old and seniors over 60 pay half-entry.